PinnableXYZ/Pinnable/technotes/cid-manager.md

 ## Must Have

 - [ ] Preview for video and audio
-- [ ] Generic icons for other types
+- [ ] Generic square icons for other types
 - [ ] Pagination
 - [x] Prewarm with a list of public gateways
 - [ ] API for upload, list, and unpin